SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Traversal/ReadMe.md

     			generator (std:function<void(std::function<void(T)> yielder)>);
     	};

-    	Plus - we need a better way to handle GetLength () - like 'not supported' - or maybe lose it as a common method of iterable? we could just iterate (make new useless iterator).
+    	Plus - we need a better way to handle size () - like 'not supported' - or maybe lose it as a common method of iterable? we could just iterate (make new useless iterator).
 That maybe OK.
 But not for things that genrate  infinite sequne.